BankDev/Laravel4.2-LogViewer/README.md

 ---------

-#A note about Laravel 4.1
+#A note about Laravel 4.2

-As of right now (2013-11-29), fresh Laravel 4.1 applications log things differently than they used to.
+Laravel 4.2 applications log things differently than they used to.
 While this doesn't *technically* break LogViewer, LogViewer also doesn't know how to handle these changes.
 Here's a quick fix:

 In your `app/start/global.php`, [line 34](https://github.com/laravel/laravel/blob/develop/app/start/global.php#L34) change: